• Skip to primary navigation

 They may be used in sauces, stews, sauteed, or other dishes.

 • Key Characteristics: Anaheim peppers have a mild to medium heat level with a slightly fruity taste.
-They can be an excellent substitute for bell peppers, adding a delightful flavor to your recipes.
+They can be an excellent substitute for bell peppers, adding a nice flavor to your recipes.

 • Proper Ratio: Use an equal amount of anaheim peppers as a substitute for bell peppers.
 Adjust the quantity based on your taste preferences and recipe requirements.